Batatais Futebol Clube

 Batatais Futebol Clube, commonly referred to as Batatais, is a Brazilian professional association football club based in Batatais, São Paulo.
 The team competes in Campeonato Paulista Segunda Divisão, the fourth tier of the São Paulo state football league.

 History

-The club was founded on 18 September 1919, as Batatais Foot-Ball Club by former members of local club Riachuelo Futebol Clube.
+The club was founded on 18 September 1919, as Batatais Foot-Ball Club by former members of the local club Riachuelo Futebol Clube.

 Stadium

-Batatais Futebol Clube play their home games at Estádio Doutor Oswaldo Scatena.
-The stadium has a maximum capacity of 8,540 people.
+Batatais Futebol Clube play its home games at Estádio Doutor Oswaldo Scatena, which has a maximum capacity of 8,540 people.